What Is Web-Based Training? An eLearning Guide (2025)

 Source: LinkedIn Learning

-Blended learning combines the best features of the previous two training environments – synchronous and asynchronous web-based training– to meet the L&D demands of modern organizations.
+Blended learning and blended learning software combines the best features of the previous two training environments – synchronous and asynchronous web-based training– to meet the L&D demands of modern organizations.

 For example, Intel implemented a blended learning L&D approach that included digital simulations, roleplaying scenarios, and interactive exercises to achieve high rates of course retention among their internal technicians.
 The combination of experiential learning and self-paced learning, supported by collaborative and instructor-led models, resulted in an impressive 157% ROI – with a benefits-to-cost ratio of 2.27.